photoprism/photoprism-docs/docs/getting-started/updates.md

 #### Development Preview ####

-You can test upcoming features and improvements by changing the image from `photoprism/photoprism:latest` to `photoprism/photoprism:preview` in your [`docker-compose.yml`](https://dl.photoprism.app/docker/).
+You can test upcoming features and enhancements by changing the image from `photoprism/photoprism:latest` to `photoprism/photoprism:preview` in your [`docker-compose.yml`](https://dl.photoprism.app/docker/).
 Then pull the most recent image and restart your instance as shown above.